 - Those who don’t have the internet

-- Those locations where the hot water circuit is not accessible from the main meter box (your electrician will know what this means).
+- Those who are in locations where the hot water circuit is not accessible from the main meter box (your electrician will know what this means).

 - Those with small solar arrays (just from a cost point of view.
-Blue CATCH will work very well on small solar arrays).
+Green CATCH will work very well on small solar arrays).

-- Those who don’t use a lot of hot water (as with the above point and Blue CATCH).
+- Those who don’t use a lot of hot water.